 I love animals, and during this 15 day Antarctica Cruise I saw many beautiful wild animals in their natural habitat.

-My favorite are leopard seals, but whales and all sorts of penguins are also amazing.
+My favorite is leopard seals, but whales and all sorts of penguins are also amazing.